ShuonanChen/napari_semiautomatic_registration/README.md

 1. Exvivo stitching
     1. napari to find the transformation
     2. load the result and stitch everything together.
+2. Invivo - Exvivo GUI:
+    1. `invivo_to_exvivo.ipynb`
-2. Exvivo - Invivo GUI: load the GUI and estimate the transformation.
+    2. load the GUI and estimate the transformation.
 Note that the moving image is Invivo and the target image is Exvivo.
-3. FOV motion correction
+4. FOV motion correction
+    1. `run_motion_correction.ipynb`
-4. FOV - Invivo registration: no GUI needed, automatical registration based on the phase correlation and polar transformation
+6. FOV - Invivo registration: no GUI needed, automatical registration based on the phase correlation and polar transformation
+    1. foo
-5. FOV - Exvivo: based on the previous results fine tune the FOV
+8. FOV - Exvivo: based on the previous results fine tune the FOV